 Some of the underlying justification of spousal support is the concept that a marriage is like a business with many essential functions (earning income, parenting, maintaining home, shopping/cooking, paying bills), and that spouses make decisions together (consciously or not) how to manage all the functions.
 Based on those decisions, if one person in a divorce has a much greater income and earning power than the other for many years to come, alimony is intended to reduce the inequity resulting from these marital decisions.

-There are three distinct types of alimony in Oregon, each with a different purpose, which are summarized below:
+There are three distinct types of alimony in Oregon, each with a different purpose.
+The Oregon divorce laws surrounding alimony are summarized below:

 Wondering if alimony can be changed later?
 Read about alimony modification in Oregon.